Skip to main content

 Quickstart

-Get up and running with on-device inference in 5 minutes.
+Get up and running with on-device inference in a few minutes.

 1. Install the CLI ~30s